 Lansing is a larger medium-sized city located in the state of Michigan.
 With a population of 118,210 people and 51 constituent neighborhoods, Lansing is the fifth largest community in Michigan.

-Unlike some cities, Lansing isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lansing are a mix of both white- and blue-collar jobs.
+Lansing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lansing is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lansing who work in office and administrative support (12.61%), sales jobs (8.83%), and food service (8.07%).
+There are especially a lot of people living in Lansing who work in office and administrative support (12.61%), sales jobs (8.83%), and food service (8.08%).

 Also of interest is that Lansing has more people living here who work in computers and math than 95% of the places in the US.